9 Reasons to Visit Your Orthodontist Regularly

+Reasons to visit your orthodontist regularly.
 Before you get braces, Invisalign or another straightening method, you’ll need to go in for a few appointments.
-As soon as a child’s adult teeth begin to grow, it’s a good idea to start visiting the orthodontist.
-He or she can let you know if the teeth are growing in correctly or if your child will need to undergo a teeth-straightening method.
+As soon as a child’s adult teeth begin to grow, it’s a good idea to visit your orthodontist.
+He or she can let you know if the teeth are growing incorrectly or if your child will need to undergo a teeth-straightening method.

 Find Out the Optimal Time for Braces